 Experience his creative pilates flows and build strength.
 Embrace Sean’s teaching method full of fresh approaches to learning.

-Watch from his library of 350+ videos, with new weekly content.
+Watch from the OnDemand and LiveStream library of 600+ videos, with new daily content.

 Programmed for strength.
 Repeated sets with the option to increase tension.
 Specific muscle(s) groups targeted.